-- a company that is incorporated outside of the Islands, registered under the Companies Law and centrally managed and controlled in Cayman (unless it is tax resident outside the Cayman Islands).
+(c) a company that is incorporated outside of the Islands and registered under the Companies Law (Revised);

 Step 2: Relevant Activities conducted by Relevant Entities

-If an entity is deemed as a Relevant Entity as per Step 1 above, this Relevant Entity will be required to file a notice with the designated authority stating whether or not it has carried out any of the following activities (the Relevant Activities) in the previous financial year:
+If an entity is deemed as a Relevant Entity as per Step 1 above, this Relevant Entity will be required to file a notice with the Tax Information Authority (the Authority) stating whether or not it has carried out any of the following activities (the Relevant Activities) in the previous financial year:

 - Banking business